trebeljahr/trebeljahr.com/src/content/pages/needlestack.md

 ---
+title: 'Needlestack'
-title: 'Needlestack - the condensed version of awesomeness on the internet'
+subtitle: 'My Condensed Version of Awesomeness on the Internet'
 description: "The internet is a giant haystack of content and information.
 This haystack is filled with a lot of stuff.
 Most of it is useless hay.
 But among the hay are some beautiful nuggets of information – literal needles in a haystack.
 Collecting those over time leads to a stack of useful things - a needlestack."
 ---